TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 :url: https://embed.grasple.com/exercises/8159aed6-a915-4cc1-bf75-f243702de530?id=83000
 :label: grasple_exercise_2_1_A
 :dropdown:
-:description: To check whether a vector is a solution of a linear system.
+:description: To check whether a vector is a solution to a linear system.

 ::::